KS&R goes deeper into how and where Gen Z goes for entertainment and information. Learn more.

 Having grown up in a constantly changing world, it’s only natural that this generation has strong feelings about the environment, politics, and social justice.
 Here’s how Gen Zs view some of today’s most pressing social issues:

-- The cost of living is Gen Z’s greatest concern, while climate ranks high (Deloitte)
+As Gen Z matures, multiple landscape changes are occurring based on this generation’s expectations in the workplace, media, culture, and consumer experiences. - The cost of living is Gen Z’s greatest concern, while climate ranks high (Deloitte)

 When asked about their concerns on a variety of social issues, 34% of Gen Zs said they were concerned about the cost of living — the highest percentage on any issue.
-21% are concerned about unemployment, 20% about climate change, 19% about mental health, and 17% about crime and personal safety.
+21% are concerned about unemployment, 20% about climate change, 19% about mental health, and 17% about crime and personal safety. - Searches for “climate risk” are up 200% over the past five years.

 46% of Gen Zs have either already changed jobs/industries or plan to do so due to climate concerns (Deloitte)

 Gen Zs are willing to take decisive action in the fight against climate change.
 Not only are almost half either changing industry or thinking about it, but 54% are putting pressure on their employers to take more environmental action.
 Almost two in three Gen Z consumers (64%) are willing to pay more to purchase sustainable products.
-62% have felt worried or anxious about climate change within the last month.
+62% have felt worried or anxious about climate change within the last month. - Around 1 in 3 Gen Zs are regularly involved in some form of activism (United Way)

 32% of Gen Zs partake in activism or social justice work, a figure rising to 40% among college students.
 Two-thirds say most of their activism takes place online.